Velocidex/velociraptor-docs/content/docs/gui/vfs/_index.md

 Sometimes files in the VFS will contain malware or other unwanted software.
-Often the investigator's local workstation will have AV or other security products that might quatantine the produced ZIP file.
+Often the investigator's local workstation will have AV or other security products that might quarantine the produced ZIP file.
 In this case it is better to compress the export with a password.